 If you are a federal government employee who has been terminated or otherwise retaliated against for disclosing significant violations of law, gross mismanagement or waste of funds, or specific dangers to public health and safety, then the attorneys at Mehri & Skalet would like to talk to you.
 Moreover, if you are a government employee that has disclosed or would like to disclose significant fraud by government contractors resulting in substantial losses to the government we can help you.
 Contact us today.

-Like the Federal Government, most states and the District of Columbia have whistleblower laws that provide protections for state employees when they disclose unlawful, wasteful or corrupt actions.
-If you are a state government employee who has been terminated or otherwise retaliated against for whistleblowing contact us today.
+Like the Federal Government, most states and the District of Columbia have whistleblower laws that provide protections for state employees when they disclose unlawful, wasteful, or corrupt actions.
+If you are a state government employee who has been terminated or otherwise retaliated against for whistleblowing, contact our attorneys today.